MartinZugs/DirectoryWebApp/README.md

  11/29(EK)
   -Added initial Update functionality and fixed validation of PersonID on new contact creation

+11/30 (PJ)
+- cleaned up admin page to work with our layout
+- seperated out css and scripts from the html
+- redone part of the bootstrap to be a bit nicer
+- added a few basic buttons and queries to start seting things up

+12/1 (PJ)
+- Dropdown with buttons to get the different models from the server
+- Setup some of the serverside code for the manage page
+- More queries added to serverside
+- to send items without redirect to page i need to add a serialize method to each model class
+- Table is dynamically filled in when query results come in from the server

 12/3(MZ)
 Here is what has been added:
 - full login and register functionality